 After playing with the band for more than 30 years, Bill Wyman walked away from the Rolling Stones in December 1992.

-45 Years Ago: The Alice Cooper Band Falls Apart With ‘Muscle of Love’
+When the Alice Cooper Band Fell Apart With ‘Muscle of Love’

 The original Alice Cooper band released their final album, 'Muscle of Love,' in November 1973.

 The end of the Who's 1976 tour, at Toronto's Maple Leaf Gardens on Oct.
 21, 1976, marked the last concert for their drummer, Keith Moon.

 50 Years Ago: The Beatles’ ‘Paul Is Dead’ Rumors Hits the Papers

 Paul McCartney is alive and well, but a well-placed rumor had some thinking otherwise.

 Watch Billy Idol Cash in With New Bank of America Commercial